 - Boot Strap CPU Core (BSC)-Bit 8.
 The BSC bit indicates that this CPU core is the boot core of the BSP.
 Each CPU core that is not the boot core of the boot processor is an AP (Application Processor). - APIC Enable (AE)-Bit 11.
 This is the APIC enable bit.
 The local APIC is enabled and all interruption types are accepted when AE is set to 1.
-Clearing AE to 0 disables the local APIC, and no local vector table interrupts are supported. - APIC Base Address (ABA)-Bits 51-12.
+Clearing AE to 0 disables the local APIC, and no local vector table interrupts are supported. - APIC Base Address (ABA)-Bits 51:12.
 Specifies the base physical address for the APIC register set.
-The address is extended by 12 bits at the least significant end to form a base address that is reset to a value of 0 FEE0 0000h.
+The address is extended by 12 bits at the least-significant end to form the 52-bit physical base address.
+The reset value of the APIC base address is 0_0000_FEE0_0000h.